ethglobal/nextjs-wagmi-viem-starter/README.md

 You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Wallet connection
+Setup an API key for your project on https://www.alchemy.com/

+Update `src/app/providers.tsx` with your Alchemy API key

+Run `yarn dev` and navigate to `localhost:3000/examples/wallet`

 ## Learn More